 Dr. Ron Lee

-In May of 2009, Dr. Lee was named Head of Middle and Upper School after helping put Keith Country Day School in the national spotlight.
-In 2006, the College Board indicated Keith had the strongest Advanced Placement U.S. History course in the world among schools its size.
-In 2007, Ron’s AP European History course was rated #1.
-Following his promotion to the administration, Ron scaled back his teaching schedule and now only teaches the AP courses within the history department.
-During the summers, he teaches political science at Rockford College and previously taught at Boston College, Michigan State University, and Kenyon College.
+In May 2009, Dr. Lee was named Head of Middle and Upper School after teaching full time at Keith Country Day School for seven years.
+He helped put Keith in the national spotlight when, in 2006, the College Board announced that Keith had the strongest Advanced Placement U.S. History course in the world among schools its size.
+In 2007, Dr. Lee’s AP European History course was rated strongest in the country among schools its size.
+Following his promotion to administration, Dr. Lee scaled back his teaching schedule and now teaches only AP courses in the History Department.
+Dr. Lee is also an adjunct associate professor at Rockford University, where he regularly teaches courses in political science and history.
+He has also taught at Boston College, Michigan State University, and Kenyon College.
 Dr. Lee has been published in the political science journal Polity and has edited and been a contributing writer for high school readers on government, the Constitution, American history, and world politics.
-Dr. Lee enjoys reading, music, sports and has recently become the proud owner of a puppy named RJ.
+His favorite activities outside of school are reading, watching sports, and spending time with his old English bulldog, RJ.

 Phone: 815-399-8850 x174